 Day One in Kyoto – November 2016

-Our day one started on the 1.30 am red eye flight to Kansai International Airport via Singapore Airlines.
+Day one started on red eye flight to Kansai International Airport via Singapore Airlines.
 After six hours of watching movies, a few short naps here and there and breakfast, we touched down at 8.35 am (Japan is an hour ahead of Singapore).
 After immigration clearance and luggage collection, I bought a 7-Day local SIM card with data plan of 1.5GB that cost 3,500 Yen while my friend got us the JR-West Rail Pass at 2,300 Yen each to Kyoto Station.
 It takes approximately 75 minutes from Kansai International Airport to Kyoto Station by rail.

 Kyoto Station – Kyoto Ramen Street